ipa-mags-t/ipa-mags.github.io/index.md

 These IDs need to be set for the motors alongside the baudrate which needs to be set to 1000000.
 Additionally, the motors need to be set to `wheel mode`.
 Note: some of the example files from the DynamixelSDK set the mode to `joint mode` by default.

 # 4. Robot Software Setup
+This section describes the setup for the IPA in-house developed navigation and localization software.
+However, the robot can be used with open source software by publishing and subscribing to the topics described in section 2.
+The following steps need to be taken in order to use the robot hardware with the latest IPA navigation software.

+1. Make sure that the most up-to-date ipa-navigation software is installed on the computer that is controlling the robot and that the correct license files are installed.
+2. Set the ROBOT environment variable to `raw-mini`.
+If the navigation is also used the ROBOT_ENV variable needs to be set.
+3. Use the `roslaunch cob_bringup robot.launch` terminal command to start the robot.
+Now it should already be possible to drive the robot using the joystick.
+_If no navigation and localisation should be used, the setup is now finished_
+4. If the navigation and localisation should be used.
+Now is the time to do a first mapping of the area.
+This is done by going into the environment folder that is set in the ROBOT_ENV variable.
+Then start the gmapping tool needs to be started.
+The documentation for this tool can be found [here](wiki.ros.org/gmapping).
+While mapping the environment, the robot should be driven around the whole area using the joystick.
+Once finished, end the gmapping tool and the map should be saved as map.pgm file.
+5. Start the ipa navigation by using the `roslaunch ipa_navigation ipa_navigation.launch use_lts=true init_from_static_map=true`
+6. Now the setup should be complete and the robot should be able to receive goals send via rviz or via the `/move_base_simple/goal` topic and drive there autonomously.

+## Robot Upstart
+For automatically launching the robot on startup, the [robot upstart](http://wiki.ros.org/robot_upstart) package can be used.
+This needs to be installed as instruced on the documentation page.
+It is advised that a custom launch file is created that already contains all necessary arguments and variables such as ROBOT and ROBOT_ENV since when starting up, robot upstart uses a different user to launch the applications and cannot use the variables stored in the `~/.bashrc` file.

 # 5. Debugging